 - I. Milestones for Implementation of Tier 1 Long-Term Protection Measures. - A. Measure 1: Appropriation of a CWCB Instream Flow(s).
-Refer to section IV.A.1. of the Plan. - 1.
-The SG will make a written recommendation for appropriation of instream flow(s) to the CWCB on or prior to April 15, 2011.
-The SG's recommendation will include results of the most recent data collection available. - 2.
-CWCB will declare its intent to appropriate ISF(s) prior to May 31, 2011, which initiates the notice and comment procedure under Rule 5 of the Rules Concerning the Colorado Instream Flow and Natural Lake Level Program.
-The SG will participate in the process to support an ISF appropriation(s) that is(are) consistent with the SG's recommendation to the CWCB. - 3.
+Refer to section IV.A.1. of the Plan. - The SG will make a written recommendation for appropriation of instream flow(s) (ISF) to the CWCB on or prior to April 15, 2011.
+The SG's recommendation will include results of the most recent data collection available18. - CWCB will declare its intent to appropriate ISF(s) prior to May 31, 2011, which initiates the notice and comment procedure under Rule 5 of the Rules Concerning the Colorado Instream Flow and Natural Lake Level Program.
+The SG will participate in the process to support an ISF appropriation(s) that is(are) consistent with the SG's recommendation to the CWCB19. - 3.
 CWCB will file a water court application to adjudicate an instream flow(s), on or prior to December 31, 2011.
-This date will set the administrative priority of the instream flow with respect to junior water rights. - 4.
-Entry of a final decree for CWCB's instream flow(s) should occur prior to December 31, 2015.
-Individual participants in the SG will consider participating in the CWCB ISF adjudication process in support of the CWCB's application. - B. Measure 2: Delivery of water to downstream demands.
+This date will set the administrative priority of the instream flow with respect to junior water rights20. - 4.
+Entry of final decrees for CWCB's instream flow applications should occur prior to December 31, 2015.
+Individual participants in the SG will consider participating in the CWCB ISF adjudication process in support of the CWCB's instream flow applications. - B. Measure 2: Delivery of water to downstream demands.
 Refer to section IV.A.2. of the Plan. - 1.
-This is an existing feature of Colorado's stream administration and operations on the Colorado River that delivers previously stored water through the subject stream segments to downstream demands.
-No milestones are necessary to implement this existing long-term protection measure.
+This is an existing feature of Colorado's stream administration and